hhu-stups/prolog-mutation-testing/README.md

-# Mutation Testing Framework for SWI and SICStus Prolog:
+# Mutation Testing Framework for SWI and SICStus Prolog

-## How to use (for SICStus replace swipl with sicstus -l):
+## How to use (for SICStus replace swipl with sicstus -l)

 $ swipl mutation_testing.pl // load the mutation tester